tkwonn/Clicker_Empire_Game/README.md

 3. You can increase the amount of money you get in 1 click or 1 second by purchasing items.
 4. If you want to save or reset your data, click the button at the lower left.

-Make a giant leap from fast-food restaurant to the World !!!